AustinCodingAcademy/summer-gitbook/README.md

 the scope of the workshop, we can play around with models others have created!
 [3D Warehouse](https://3dwarehouse.sketchup.com/) is a repository of models built by designers, architects, and enthusiasts.
 From here we can download a COLLADA file and import it into our scene.
-Let's use this COLLADA file as an example.
+Let's use this COLLADA file as an demo.

 ### Show me the `grid`
 Let's start by: